Does Stevia Break a Fast? (Plus, Other Sweeteners)

-Overall, stevia (and monk fruit) checks all the boxes when it comes to fasting and seems to be the best options.
-You can be confident that you’ll remain in ketosis and continue burning fat, while giving your digestive system a rest and promoting autophagy.
+Overall, stevia (and monk fruit) checks all the boxes when it comes to fasting and seems to be the best option.
+You can be confident that you’ll remain in ketosis and continue burning fat while giving your digestive system a rest and promoting autophagy.

 When it is time to fuel up and break the fast, revive your body with a scoop of 22 Days Nutrition protein powder mixed in water, your favorite smoothie, a bowl of oats, or other satisfying and nutritious meals.